Orange-OpenSource/hurl-dev/sites/hurl.dev/index.md

 HTTP/1.1 200
 ```

-Hurl can also be used to test HTTP endpoints performances:
+Hurl can also be used to performance test HTTP endpoints:

 ```hurl
 GET https://example.org/api/v1/pets